Ala123Sobhan/react-cinema-e2e-app/README.md

 ## Features

-- Modern React application with a responsive design
+- Modern React Movie application with a responsive design
 - Continuous integration with automated testing and deployment using CircleCI
 - High availability and performance with AWS S3 and CloudFront
 - Custom domain management with AWS Route 53